 What sets the Compass passive pool apart?

-Additionally, the insulation is not behind a liner or tiled over, so there is no risk of damage through indentation from impact.
+- The insulation is not covered by a liner or tiles, meaning there is no risk of damage through indentation from impact.

 Better for the environment